 Example

-There is a working Spring Boot example that shows Hawtio monitoring a sample web application which exposes information about Apache Camel routes, metrics, etc.
+There is a working Spring Boot example that shows how to monitor a web application which exposes information about Apache Camel routes, metrics, etc. with Hawtio.

 A good MBean for real time values and charts is java.lang/OperatingSystem.
 Try looking at Camel routes.
 Notice that as you change selections in the tree the list of tabs available changes dynamically based on the content.